mobfox/MobFox-Android-SDK/README.md

 For any problems or questions not covered by the instructions below, please contact <sdk_support@mobfox.com> or open an issue.

-Supports Android OS 4.1.x (Jelly Bean) and up.
+Supports Android OS 4.4.x (KitKat) and up.

 <!-- toc -->